 Here are some examples of damage settlements in broken bone cases:

 If you or a loved one has experienced a bone fracture due to an accident or vehicle crash, a seasoned bone injury lawyer can help.
-For your convenience, Bart Bernard Personal Injury Law Firm has offices in both Baton Rouge and Lafayette, Louisiana.
+For your convenience, Bart Bernard Injury Lawyers has offices in both Baton Rouge and Lafayette, Louisiana.
 We assist both people who are long-time residents of our communities and out-of-state residents who need advice on Louisiana law.

 Our initial consultation on your case is offered at no cost to you.
 Call or contact me online today.